Stable Offline Value Function Learning with Bisimulation-based Representations: Conclusion

 \section{Conclusion}

 In this work, we tackled the problem of stabilizing offline value function learning in reinforcement learning.
 We introduced a bisimulation-based representation learning algorithm, kernel representations for \textsc{ope} (\textsc{krope}), that shapes the state-action representations to stabilize this procedure.
 Theoretically, we showed that \textsc{krope} representations are stable from two perspectives: 1) non-expansiveness, i.e., they lead to value function learning updates that enable convergence to a fixed-point and 2) Bellman completeness, i.e., they satisfy a condition for data-efficient policy evaluation.
 Empirically, we showed that \textsc{krope} leads to more stable and accurate offline value function learning than baselines.
-Our work showed that bisimulation-based representation learning effectively stabilizes long-term performance evaluations of offline reinforcement learning agents.
+We also demonstrated when representation learning with \textsc{krope} may be easier than value function learning with \textsc{fqe}.
+Our work showed that bisimulation-based representation learning can improve the stability and accuracy of long-term performance evaluations of offline reinforcement learning agents.